 Completing an international internship is a great way to obtain hands-on global work experience while earning academic credit.
 Western Michigan University's study abroad staff can assist you in identifying and applying for overseas internship opportunities.

-Obtaining credit for internships
+- Earn credit for internships

-University policy requires all students interning abroad to register with the Study Abroad office prior to leaving campus, which ensures the applicant will be covered under the University’s risk-management procedures, including emergency medical and security insurance.
+University policy requires all students interning abroad to register with WMU Study Abroad prior to leaving campus, which ensures the applicant will be covered under the University’s risk-management procedures, including emergency medical and security insurance.
 WMU credit will not be awarded for internships conducted overseas that are not approved prior to the start date.

 For more information, call (269) 387-5890 or email firstname.lastname@example.org.